Australian Tertiary Admission Rank (ATAR)

 Lost your ATAR Advice Notice?

 If you've lost your ATAR Advice Notice you can request a letter confirming your result by downloading and completing a request form.
-The confirmation letter is free for 2015 Year 12 students until Monday 29 February 2016.
-After this date the charge is $53.
-The charge for all other applicants is $53.
+From Wednesday 1 March 2017 there is a charge of $53.